gohugoio/hugo/content/content-management/formats.md

 {{% warning "Performance of External Helpers" %}}
 Because additional formats are external commands---with the exception of org mode---generation performance will rely heavily on the performance of the external tool you are using.
 As this feature is still in its infancy, feedback is welcome.
 {{% /warning %}}

+## Markdown Learning Resources

+If you are unfamiliar with markdown syntax, it can easily be learned within a single sitting.
+The following are excellent resources to get you up and running:

+* [Daring Fireball: Markdown, John Gruber (Creator of Markdown)][fireball]
+* [Markdown Cheatsheet, Adam Pritchard][mdcheatsheet]
+* [Markdown Tutorial (Interactive), Garen Torikian][mdtutorial]

 [ascii]: http://asciidoc.org/
 [bfconfig]: /getting-started/configuration/#configuring-blackfriday-rendering